kurrent-io/documentation/docs/server/kubernetes-operator/v1.4.1/getting-started/README.md

 * Add quorum-aware full restarts for changes that must be applied to all nodes at once, like adding TLS.
 * Fix the `internodeTrafficStrategy: SplitDNS` setting to run correctly on more container runtimes.
-* Fix a hang where adding to pod labels in `extraMetadata` would cause the KurrentDB to hang.
+* Fix a hang caused adding to pod labels in `extraMetadata` after a KurrentDB was deployed.
 * Correctly enforce the immutability of the `sourceBackup` setting to prevent confusing behavior.
+* Fix the helm chart to prevent allowing two operator instances to briefly conflict during upgrades.

 ## Supported KurrentDB Versions